Countingonyou/DEXT/README.md

 Our Goal: is to partner with Tier 1 project developers (we do not condone pump and dumps).

-Utility Tool - Trending bot, Volume generation, liquidity provider, boost holder count Built for Creators, Developers, and the multichain communities Currently only available for SOL..
+Utility Tool - Trending bot, Volume generation, liquidity provider, boost holder count Built for Creators, Developers, and the multichain communities.
+Currently only available for SOL..
 SUI, ETH, and more to come.

 Problem -